philrz/super/docs/language/operators/sort.md

 `desc` is specified in a sort expression, the sort order for that key is descending.

-SuperPipe follows the SQL convention that, by default, `null` values appear last in either case of ascending or descending sort.
+SuperSQL follows the SQL convention that, by default, `null` values appear last in either case of ascending or descending sort.
 This can be overridden by specifying `-nulls first`.